microsoft/IoT-For-Beginners/1-getting-started/lessons/2-deeper-dive/README.md

 ![The Arduino logo](../../../images/arduino-logo.svg)

 [Arduino](https://www.arduino.cc) is probably the most popular microcontroller framework, especially among students, hobbyists and makers.
 Arduino is an open source electronics platform combining software and hardware.
-You can buy any Arduino compatible boards from Arduino themselves, or from other manufacturers, then code using the Arduino framework.
+You can buy Arduino compatible boards from Arduino themselves, or from other manufacturers, then code using the Arduino framework.

 Arduino boards are coded in C or C++.
 Using C/C++ allows your code to be compiled very small and run fast, something needed on a constrained device such as a microcontroller.
 The core of an Arduino application is referred to as a sketch, and is C/C++ code with 2 functions - `setup` and `loop`.
 When the board starts up, the Arduino framework code will run the `setup` function once, then it will run the `loop` function again and again, running it continuously until the power is powered off.